vraravam/natsumi-browser/README.md

   split view is active.

 ## FAQs
-### "Mod xyz has a similar look as Natsumi, did they copy you?"
-Like I've said in the Features section, Natsumi's base UI CSS comes from asev's ZenCss repository.
-This is actually a very popular userchrome among the Zen Browser community, so it's likely that the Mod also uses the same userchrome I used.

 ### "Can I use other userchromes with Natsumi?"
 Sure!
 Just paste it right below the Natsumi Browser loader (userChrome.css) and you can use your own userchrome alongside Natsumi Browser.